bitvijays/umbrella-wiki/source/2_GettingStarted.rst

 Radio Simulator Image
 ^^^^^^^^^^^^^^^^^^^^^

 - Users can define their radio simulators to run on the testbed platform.
-It uses the virtual serial port redirection in order to emulate the radios.
+It uses the virtual serial port redirection to emulate the radios.
 These are exposed in the controller containers as serial ports, which can be used with ROS2 over `serial code examples <https://github.com/osrf/ros2_serial_example>`_ .
 - The COBS encapsulation can be used to delimit the messages intercepted and redirected to the radio simulator container.
 The radio simulator containers expose HTTP port 80 as a REST API to emulate the radio performance.
 The REST API definition for the radio serial port redirected messages ``/msg`` is called each time a message is redirected from a specific serial port on each robot.
 - The response contains the recipients of the message and the corresponding performance: